How to Hire Developers in 2026: A Step-by-Step Guide

 What is the main advantage of nearshore software development?

-The biggest advantage is the balance it strikes.
+The biggest advantage is balance.
 You get significant cost savings and access to a vast talent pool (like offshore) while maintaining real time collaboration and cultural alignment (like onshore).

 How much can I save with nearshoring?

-Compared to hiring in the US, companies can typically save 30% to 60% on talent costs by partnering with a nearshore software development team in Latin America.
+Compared to hiring in the US, companies typically save 30% to 60% on talent costs by partnering with a nearshore team in Latin America.

 Is nearshore better than offshore?

 It depends on your priorities.
-If your project requires tight collaboration, frequent communication, and an agile workflow, nearshore is almost always better due to the time zone alignment.
-If your budget is the absolute number one concern and the work can be done asynchronously, offshore might be an option.
+If your project requires tight collaboration, frequent communication, and agile workflows, nearshore is almost always the better choice because of time zone alignment.
+If budget is the absolute top priority and work can be done asynchronously, offshore might work.
+For a detailed comparison, see our nearshore vs offshore guide.

 How quickly can I hire a nearshore developer?

-With the right partner, the process can be incredibly fast.
-A specialized platform can help you find, vet, and onboard a developer in less than a month, compared to the three to six months it often takes for traditional hiring in the US.
+With the right partner, the process can move fast.
+A specialized platform can help find, vet, and onboard a developer in less than a month, compared to three to six months for traditional US hiring.

 How do I ensure the quality of work from a nearshore team?